Tradition. Values. Teamwork.

 Ms. Douglass graduated from California State University, Long Beach with a B.A. in Liberal Arts with an emphasis in Human Resource Management.

-Prior to joining the company, she worked for Arthur Andersen & Co. and Diversified Shopping Centers.
-A graduate of Chapman University, Ms. Hirose is a Certified Public Accountant (CPA) and is an active member of the International Council of Shopping Centers (ICSC).
+Ms. Hogate is a Certified Public Accountant (CPA) and graduate of California State University, Long Beach with an emphasis in accountancy.
+She is also an active member of the International Council of Shopping Centers (ICSC).

 Daniel W. Donahue Jr.

 February 4, 1942 – Dec.
 31, 2002

 Dan Donahue is remembered as the co-founder, inspiration and a guiding force of Donahue Schriber.
 His sense of creativity, compassion and fun were truly remarkable.

 A native of Los Angeles and graduate of San Jose State University, Mr. Donahue, along with business partner Tom Schriber, founded the firm, an acknowledged leader in the development, management and leasing of regional, community, and neighborhood shopping centers.

 Recognized for the innovative retail strategies the company originated – including visionary development and redevelopment projects such as Glendale Galleria (Glendale, CA), Fashion Island (Newport Beach, CA) and The Tustin Market Place, (Tustin, CA) — Mr. Donahue was tapped in 1981 to serve as a trustee and chairman of the International Council of Shopping Centers, representing over 44,000 industry professionals worldwide.

 Known throughout the industry as a featured player in Donahue Schriber trade advertising (which depicted him, along with Mr. Schriber, riding a bucking bronco, walking in outer space, even flying through the air like a superhero), Mr. Donahue had a wonderful, childlike love of life.